sambooze1/Operator-to-Station-Hourly-Scheduler/README.md

 - Minimizes `∑(throughput[i] – avg_throughput)^2` to smooth station performance.
 - Warm-starts from Phase-1 assignments for faster solve time.

-- In simple terms: Phase 1 tells you the best possible output under constraints.
-Phase 2 shows how close you can get to equal workloads without sacrificing that speed.

 ---

 ## Core Constraints